ProboConnect/product-configurator/README.md

 ```

 ### Proxy
-Due to security, you need a proxy to make the calls to Probo, from your front-end to the Probo API.
-Some examples are added.
+Due to security, you need a proxy to make calls to Probo from your front end to the Probo API.
 The proxy calls the Probo API `https://api.proboprints.com` and needs to accept the endpoints from the request `body.url`.
 See below for an example.

 #### PHP example

+- Create a folder `api`
+- Create a new blank file `index.php`
+- Put the contents of the example below in the index.php
+- Update the token

 ```php
 <?php